AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 Configuration Manager lets you upload a Acrobat Reader DC extensions credential to the AEM Forms on JEE trust store.
 This means that access to the Trust Store Credential Service over remote protocols (SOAP and EJB) has been enabled by default.
 This access is no longer necessary after you have uploaded the Rights credential using Configuration Manager or if you decide to use the Administration Console later to manage credentials.

-You can disable remote access to all of the Trust Store services by following the steps in the section [Disabling non-essential remote access to services](https://helpx.adobe.com/aem-forms/6-1/hardening-security/configuring-secure-administration-settings-aem.html#disabling_non_essential_remote_access_to_services).
+You can disable remote access to all Trust Store services by following the steps in the section [Disabling non-essential remote access to services](https://helpx.adobe.com/aem-forms/6-1/hardening-security/configuring-secure-administration-settings-aem.html#disabling_non_essential_remote_access_to_services).

 **Disable all non-essential anonymous access**